Bryant Terry on ‘Black Food,’ plant-based eating and where he finds inspiration

 I see what we're bringing to the publishing world as disruptive.
 I hope that one of the most powerful things that we can do is model how publishing could adopt better practices and break out of a lot of systems that I think continue to exist not because they necessarily work or are effective, but just because that's what people are doing.

 I’m hoping that we can push American cookbook writing to the next level because, honestly, it’s just getting kind of boring to me.
 I remember going to this Barnes and Noble to get a sense of the lay of the land.
-When I looked at the cookbook section I was sorely disappointed.
+When I looked at the cookbook section, I was sorely disappointed.
 It was comprised of diet cookbooks, pretty white women and celebrity chefs.
 I didn’t feel inspired at all.
-And to be clear, I know there are indie bookstores that know how to curate and find the cool books, but I think as a whole, the industry leans towards things that sell big and quickly.
+And to be clear, I know there are indie bookstores that know how to curate and find the cool books, but I think as a whole, the industry leans toward things that sell big and quickly.

 I want to see more books with beautiful, thought-provoking covers that break out of the pack and aren’t just the same template we’ve seen dozens of times.
 I’d like to see more emphasis on authentic storytelling from people who come from the communities of the subject they’re covering.
 And I want to see books that bring together not just recipes, but everything.

 “Black Food” is really the template for what I imagine most of our books will be.
 We imagine our books helping to transform and shift people’s habits, attitudes and politics regarding everything from food justice to climate action to social issues.
-We’re starting with cookbooks because that’s my wheelhouse, but as the years go by we’re going to be doing many of the things that I’m inspired by and excited about, from poetry to prescriptive nonfiction to personal development and self help to art books.
+We’re starting with cookbooks because that’s my wheelhouse, but as the years go by we’re going to be doing many of the things that I’m inspired by and excited about, from poetry to prescriptive nonfiction to personal development and self-help to art books.
 We’ve acquired three books already, and they include Rahanna Bisseret Martinez’s debut cookbook, Scarr Pimentel of Scarr’s Pizza in New York City is writing a deeply philosophical look at his approach to making pizzas, and a photography book from Adraint Bereal documenting Black student life at institutions across the country.

 I’ve read that this is the last book you’re writing.
 Why?

 When I first started publishing, I always told myself that I wanted to go out when I was on top, and I feel like “Black Food” is the crown jewel of my body of work.
 When I think about all the other books that I’ve written, I really feel like they were practice for this book.
-At this point I want to put energy in building my company, supporting my authors and really making sure that 4 Color shines.
+At this point, I want to put energy in building my company, supporting my authors and really making sure that 4 Color shines.

 Music is always a big part of your books.
 What are you listening to currently?

-In terms of hip hop, when I’m working out or wanting to get hype, I’ve been listening a lot to Westside Gunn and Your Old Droog, this Ukrainian Jewish rapper from New York.
+In terms of hip-hop, when I’m working out or wanting to get hype, I’ve been listening a lot to Westside Gunn and Your Old Droog, this Ukrainian Jewish rapper from New York.
 In terms of chill vibes, I’ve been listening to a lot of roots reggae — a lot of Lee “Scratch” Perry (RIP), Horace Andy and early Peter Tosh.

 Why do you do what you do?